PelionIoT/workflows-with-sda-docs/wfm-portal.md

 1. If you are admin of this team then you will see option "Access Policies" in Access Management (Access Management -> Access Policies).
 2. On Top Right Click on "+ New access policy" button which will open a form for creating New SDA policy.
 3. You can edit default name and add description for SDA policy you are creating.
-4. Select Selected Function and add "read-data" for giving read only and configure for write permission.
+4. Select Selected Function and add "run-workflow", "read-data" for giving read only and "configure" for write permission.
 5. Token granted for : It's unit is in days so if you give for example 3 then it means this access policy will be valid for 3 days.
-6. Now, Select Endpoint name(s) / device Id(s) and enter the device endpoint name obtain during configuring device certificate.
+6. Now, Select Endpoint name(s) / device Id(s) and enter '*'.
 7. Select User / Group from dropdown to assign this access policy.

 <br><br>